jhpyle/docassemble/_docs/docker.md

 # Installing Docker

+First, make sure you are running [Docker] on a computer or virtual computer with at least 1GB of memory and 16GB of hard drive space.

 If you have a Windows PC, follow the [Docker installation instructions for Windows]{:target="_blank"}.

 If you have a Mac, follow the [Docker installation instructions for OS X]{:target="_blank"}.